Chess piece relative value: Standard valuations

 The oldest derivation of the standard values is due to the Modenese School (Ercole del Rio, Giambattista Lolli, and Domenico Lorenzo Ponziani) in the 18th century and is partially based on the earlier work of Pietro Carrera.
-The value of the king is undefined as it cannot be captured, let alone traded, during the course of the game.
-Chess engines usually assign the king an arbitrary large value such as 200 points or more to indicate that the inevitable loss of the king due to checkmate trumps all other considerations.
-The endgame is a different story, as there is less danger of checkmate, allowing the king to take a more active role.
-The king is good at attacking and defending nearby pieces and pawns.
-It is better at defending such pieces than the knight is, and it is better at attacking them than the bishop is.
-Overall, this makes it more powerful than a minor piece but less powerful than a rook, so its fighting value is worth about four points.
+The value of the king is undefined as it cannot be captured or traded during the course of the game.
+Chess engines usually assign the king an arbitrary large value, such as 200 points or more, to indicate that loss of the king due to checkmate trumps all other considerations.
+During the endgame, as there is less danger of checkmate, the king will often assume a more active role.
+It is better at defending nearby pieces and pawns than the knight is and better at attacking them than the bishop is.
+Overall, this makes the king more powerful than a minor piece but less powerful than a rook, so its fighting value is about four points.